Fort Rucker Police Officer Earns Army Safety Guardian Award

-Richard Peterson, a Fort Rucker police officer, speaks after receiving the U.S. Army Safety Guardian Award during a ceremony Aug.
-9. Photo by Jay Mann.
+FORT RUCKER, Ala. – A Fort Rucker police officer earned the U.S. Army Safety Guardian Award during a recognition ceremony in the Soldier Service Center Aug.
+9.

+Richard Peterson received the award from Brig.
+Gen. Gene D. Meredith, U.S. Army Combat Readiness Center commanding general and director of Army Safety, for his actions May 6, according to the citation read at the ceremony.

+On that day, a concerned citizen informed Peterson of a vehicle traveling erratically toward the Enterprise Gate.
+He attempted to perform a traffic stop, but received no response from the driver.
+The vehicle then repeatedly ran off the road, eventually striking a light pole, spinning out of control and coming to a stop in the roadway.

 |Date Taken: